metrized-inc/trellis-furniture-pipeline/README.md

 **1.TRELLIS PIPELINE**
 - This pipeline feeds a folder of images to TRELLIS, and then performs some post processing to remove duplicate verticies and auto-unwrap the UV Map
 - To run it, use the command "python trellis_and_proccess.py --image_folder='path/to/your/image/folder'"
+- The outputs will be placed in a folder called "trellis_out" in the same directory as your image folder.

 **2.MANUAL STEP**
 - Take the .obj outputted by trellis and load it into Blender or your preferred 3d software